mihaianghel/foursquare-integration-test/README.md

 ##Summary

-This application is a proof of concept for an integration with the Foursquare API.
+This application is a POC for an integration with the Foursquare API.
+It allows searching for the most popular places around a location.

 ####The frameworks and libraries that were used are:
 * **Spring Boot** - for fast bootstrapping of the web app
 * **JUnit, Mockito** - for unit testing
-* **Infinispan cache** - for replicated caching
+* **Infinispan cache** - for caching
 * **Gson** - for deserialization
 * **Vaadin**- for UI
 * **Apache HTTP Client** - for http calls